robingould/puzzle-generator/README.md

 TODO: make a gui
 TODO: abstract puzzle dimensions
+TODO: add a more thoughtful random number gen

 # puzzle_generator
 generate 3 by 2 puzzles in rust with any image using plotters and image crates